 - You will feel immediately the transition from the Judean Plains to the Judean Mountain as The road gets much steeper.

-- Drive to the mountain top using the “Yaela Mountain” Map and GPS file from the download pack.
+- Drive to the mountain top using the “Yaela Mountain” Map and GPS Link from the eBook

 - Walk to the western edge to get a fantastic wide view of the whole Judean plains and the meditation coast (as far as Ashkelon on a clear day).